Sirina Camara

-Sirina Camara (born 12 April 1991) is a French footballer who plays for S.League club Home United as a defender.
+Sirina Camara (born 12 April 1991) is a French football who plays for S.League club Home United as a defender.
 Camara can play either as a left-back or centre-back.
 Prior to playing for Home United, Camara has also played for Étoile and Young Lions in the S.League.

 Early life

 Camara was born in an area north of Paris, known as Pierrefitte.
 His mother was born in Mali and emigrated to France when she was just 18.
 Camara is born of Malian descent, and is a Muslim.
 He started playing football in his teenage years, and went on to join the local amateur club, Pierrefitte FC when he was 14.
 Four years later, he moved to Singapore in order to improve his chances of building a sustainable footballing career, at the advice of his mother.
 Camara's mother had advised that it would be very tough for him to be a successful player back in France as he was young, but he might get a better opportunity overseas.
 Camara subsequently made the move after a coach he knew probed if he was interested to play in Singapore.